nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L1 - What is MVC and Spring MVC.md

 Up until this point, we developed our application, but we never actually consumed it.
 Naturally, we want to interact with an application.

 So that’s what we’re going to be exploring in this module: opening up our simple application over HTTP so that we can then interact with it.
 This is where Spring MVC comes in.

 **Broadly speaking, Spring MVC is the overall Spring support for the web.**

-**Note: if you're new to web development, check out the Annex for this module (the last lecture in the module);** this gives a high-level overview of the basic concepts and technologies used for the web.

 ## Adding Web Support